akshat2909/Driver-Drowsiness-Detection-System/README.md

 • Also, apart from the message upon the screen, we will be sending a message on the phone of the emergency contact of driver along with the location of the driver.

-Now the file should execute smoothly with the command:
-python detect_drowsiness.py --webcam 0 --alarm alarm.wav

-### Note
-Create an account on twilio and get account ID and authorized token.
-Replace them in the python file accordingly.
-Also replace the from number in lines 133 and 162 with the number provided by twilio.
-In lines 134 and 163, replace the number with the number of the emergency contact.